 - crying spells or angry outbursts

 PMS does not affect everyone in the same way.
 Some people have their period with no PMS or only a few mild symptoms, whereas other people experience severe symptoms that interfere with their daily activities.
-Symptoms are severe in about 5% of females with PMS.
+Severe PMS is known as premenstrual dysphoric disorder (PMDD).

 Bleeding or spotting

 Implantation bleeding is much lighter than menstrual bleeding.
-It may look like a light pink or brown discharge, whereas menstrual blood appears bright red.
+It may look like a pale pink or brown discharge, whereas menstrual blood appears bright red.

 Abdominal pain or cramping

-During pregnancy, these cramps feel similar to menstrual and premenstrual cramps, and they occur as the embryo grows and stretches the uterus.
+During pregnancy, these cramps feel similar to premenstrual cramps, and they occur as the embryo grows and stretches the uterus.

 Both PMS and pregnancy affect hormone levels, which may result in breast changes, such as: